eyerust/surfin/README.md

 # Surfin

-TODO

-Bluefin with some configuration for Surface devices.
+Bluefin with some configuration for more pleasant experience on Surface devices.

 Intended for personal use.

-TODO: Instructions for rebase
+To rebase: `sudo bootc switch ghcr.io/eyerust/surfin:latest --enforce-container-sigpolicy`